Facial Feminization Revision

 1. Forehead reduction and contouring.

 Forehead reduction and contouring is one of the most critical procedures included in facial feminization.
-The forehead makes up almost 30-40% of the entire facial surface and the forehead also frames all other facial features.
+The forehead makes up almost 30-40% of the entire facial surface and the forehead also frames all other facial features, therefore making it a big signifier of gender.
 Because the male and female forehead are so different in shape and size, it is one of the most important facial features for gender identification.
 Perhaps no other facial feature distinguishes your gender more than the forehead.

 Many of our FFS revision patients are unsatisfied with the shape of their foreheads.
 Either the forehead has been “ground down” instead of contoured and set back, or the overall shape of their new forehead does not “sit” in harmony with their other facial features.